A survey on independence-based Markov networks learning: Markov networks representation

 \subsubsection{The Markov blanket concept}

-This section describes the concept of Markov blanket, a central theoretical concept in the representation of distributions, introduced by Pearl in 1988 \citep{pearl88}.
+This section describes the concept of Markov blanket, a central theoretical concept in the representation of distributions, introduced by \cite{pearl88}.
 The Markov blanket of a variable is the only knowledge needed to predict the behavior of that variable.
-Hence, this concept takes relevance for a wide variety of applications where local relationships to some variables are significant.
+Hence, this concept holds relevance for a wide variety of applications where local relationships to some variables are significant.